 Inventory Your Soft Skills

-In addition to hard skills, be prepared to demonstrate sought-after personality traits.
+In addition to hard skills, be prepared to demonstrate sought-after soft skills.
 The great differentiator among candidates will be the personal attributes you offer.

 Here are the top five attributes employers find attractive in a candidate, according to Zipjob: